-In 2012 I was playing around with ingredients for a crock pot jambalaya recipe.
-I love using my crock pot – especially on workdays or days that I need to be out and about.
+In 2012, I was playing around with ingredients for a crock pot jambalaya recipe – I love using the crock pot – especially on workdays or days that I need to be out and about.
 I also love tinkering around with ingredients and coming up with different recipes.
 What’s new?
 I published this recipe like I did with every other one I created and out of nowhere, this recipe became hugely popular and shared all over the place.
 The Huffington Post even shared it!
 Amazing.
 After having that first bowl I knew something was special about it, but I never expected this.

 Thank you all for making this, sharing it, and continuing to love this recipe as much as I do.
 I appreciate all the emails, messages, and comments telling me how you made it for a party, or a work function, or simply for the family on a work night.
 Amazing.